 Welcome to our website

 Arran Holiday Retreats is owned by Nick Giles, a professional artist who works the summers between his homes on Arran and Australia.
 You will see Nick’s vibrant works of art on display throughout the holiday properties and in selective locations around the island.
-Nick also owns the fabulous Arran Art Gallery located next to the Grange in Whiting Bay.
+Nick also owns the fabulous Arran Art Gallery located in Whiting Bay.
 Be sure to visit the gallery to see the work of 80+ local and Scottish artists, including original works of art, fine art prints, ceramics, glasswork, jewellery and photography.
 There is also a pretty courtyard garden hidden away at the rear of the gallery.

 Nick is supported by Suzanne, who manages the holiday accommodation together with a dedicated team of housekeepers, gardeners and professional maintenance specialists who aim to keep the properties well maintained and presented to a high standard for the comfort of guests all year round.
 Their support is critical to the smooth running of the holiday lets and we could not manage without them.

 Traditionally a family option, self-catering has now become the choice of anyone looking for all the comforts of home and the freedom to come and go as you please.
 We currently offer 4 holiday properties in and around Lamlash and Whiting Bay, the most sheltered and the sunniest part of the island.